uic-vis/project-3-data-goblins/readme.md

 ## Our dataset

-We chose to only work with the data from 2021 because using more than one year would make the data too large and unloadable to Observable.
+We chose to only work with the data from 2021 for most of our visualization because using more than one year would make the data too large and unloadable to Observable.
+For out third visualization, we incorporated the datasets for 2019, 2020, and 20201.
 Using python datetime, we extracted the month of the crash from CRASH_DATE and inserted this as a new column into the data.
 Then in Observable, we cleaned our data so that only rows with a zip code, sex, age, and date were used for plotting.
 We also limited the zip codes to the 67 Chicago zip codes.
 The zip code, age, sex, and date were all recorded by the officer taking information about the incident.
 Additionally, we think it is worth noting that sex was recorded by the officer based on what they determined the sex of the people involved in the crash to be.

 ## Our Questions